zhuzhenyu1997/Generalization-Error-and-Lipschitz-Constant-Bounds-for-Polynomial-Nets/README.md

 Use other hyperparameters: Modify corresponding hyperparameters in `main.py`.

-## More experiments (L2, Jacobian regularization, adversarial training) to be updated
+## More experiments (L2 regularization, Jacobian regularization, adversarial training) to be updated